Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Adversarial Training for Large Neural Language Models;** Xiaodong Liu et al
 - **SHOULD WE BE Pre-TRAINING?
 EXPLORING END-TASK AWARE TRAINING IN LIEU OF CONTINUED PRE-TRAINING; (PLM Pre-training)** Lucio M. Dery, Paul Michel, Ameet Talwalkar, Graham Neubig; Study the end-task aware pre-training.
 - **NLP From Scratch Without Large-Scale Pretraining: A Simple and Efficient Framework;** Xingcheng Yao, Yanan Zheng, Xiaocong Yang, Zhilin Yang; "Given some labeled task data and a large general corpus, TLM uses task data as queries to retrieve a tiny subset of the general corpus and jointly optimizes the task objective and the language modeling objective from scratch"
+- **On the Transferability of Pre-trained Language Models: A Study from Artificial Datasets;** Cheng-Han Chiang, Hung-yi Lee